Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I'm still in the midst of my two-full-time-jobs interval (hence the lack of posts), but have a couple of days off this week to catch up.
 Among the tasks was to create all of the 2015 folders and scripts on this site in preparation for the upcoming season, and get at least one post on the books for the new year.

-If you're a former member or new chaser, I would encourage you to join Stormtrack.
-You won't find a better place to learn about chasing, meet other chasers and share experiences.
+If you're a former member or new observer, I would encourage you to join Stormtrack.
+You won't find a better place to learn about observing, meet other storm observers and share experiences.

 5 years in St. Louis